surveycto/timed-choice/README.md

 |`cs`|centiseconds|100
 |`ms`|milliseconds|1000

+Make sure they are in single quotes.

+The `advance` parameter has an exception:  If the `disp` parameter has a value of `0`, then the field will not auto-advance unless the `advance` parameter has a value of `1`.
+This is because timers are usually hidden in field lists, so that multiple versions of the same timer are not displayed.
+By also turning off the auto-advance, it ensures there are not multiple calls to move to the next field, which can cause the form to skip too far ahead.

+### Examples

-For example, if you would like the field to move forward after 20 seconds, you can use this *appearance*:
+If you would like the field to move forward after 20 seconds, you can use this *appearance*:

     custom-timedadvance(duration=20)